jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 ### Client Request Data

-A server that uses I/O multiplexing will handle multiple clients concurrently using only a single thread.
-That means that it only acts on a given client when there is I/O associated with that client.
-But because handling a proxy client involves various tasks (e.g., receive request from client, send request to server, etc.), it is helpful to think about the problem in terms of "states" and events that trigger transitions between these states.
-The following is an example of a set of client request states, each associated with different I/O operations related to HTTP proxy operation:

 Define a `struct request_info` to keep track of data associated with handling each request.
 The following paragraphs explain why this is necessary and provide a sample list of data members that you might include in such a request.